+Click the delete button to delete the Activity record.
+A dialog box will appear asking to confirm the delete.
+If you confirm, the Activity record and any associated records (e.g. registrations) will be deleted.
+Use carefully!

 worker signin

 The worker sign-in page records when a worker registers for the day.
-The page loads with the cursor set to the membership text box and assumes that either a barecode scanner or a keyboard will enter in a card number.
-Either method can be used inter-changably:
+The page loads with the cursor set to the membership text box and assumes that either a barcode scanner or a keyboard will enter in a card number.
+Either method can be used inter-changeably:

 Using a USB barcode scanner, scan the card.
 The scanner will enter the ID number and hit enter.